FlatFilers/getting-started/README.md

 ## Structure

-Each example is organized in folders like `01-first-listener/` with:
+Each example is organized in folders like `101.01-first-listener/` with:

 - `typescript/` - Contains the TypeScript source code
 - `javascript/` - Contains the generated JavaScript code (auto-generated)

+## Tutorial Structure

+This repository follows the Flatfile Developer Documentation tutorial structure:

+- `101.01-first-listener/` - Basic space configuration and workbook setup
+- `101.02-adding-validation/` - Adding email validation to records
+- `101.03-adding-actions/` - Adding submit actions and data processing

 ## Scripts